Akeron MP

-Origins
+Background

 The MMP programme originated in 2009 to develop a successor to MBDA's forty-year old MILAN.
 This was particularly in response to a French urgent operational requirement which had also led to the purchase of the US-made Javelin in 2010, rather than additional MILAN missiles; 260 Javelins were ordered because of the missile's fire-and-forget capability.
 MBDA's improved MILAN-ER offer was rejected because it lacked such a feature.
 The UK, previously a major user of the MILAN system, had also converted to Javelin.

 In 2011, the requirement set by the French Army called for a multipurpose precision strike capability to equip the frontline units as well as special operation forces.
 The missile to be procured had to be able to destroy ground targets, fixed or moving, from light vehicles up to the latest generation MBTs, as well as personnel whether dismounted or protected behind fortifications.
 The firing officer had to be protected during the engagement, therefore requiring ease of operation, fire and forget guidance and a capability to fire the missile from confined spaces.

-After competing against the Lockheed Martin/Raytheon Javelin and Rafael Spike, an order was placed in December 2013 by the French DGA to begin equiping the French Army with the MMP in 2017.
+After competing against the Lockheed Martin/Raytheon Javelin and Rafael Spike, an order was placed in December 2013 by the French DGA to begin equipping the French Army with the MMP in 2017.
 Tests began in early 2014, with warhead tests against MBT armour and were pursued in April with launches in a test tunnel to confirm missile safety for the operating crew.
 MMP was displayed at Eurosatory 2014.

-The first firing trial of the MMP was carried out by the DGA in its Bourges (central France) facilities on 3 February 2015, with the missile hitting a fixed target at a range of over 4,000 meters.
+The first firing trial of the MMP was carried out by the DGA in its Bourges facilities on 3 February 2015, with the missile hitting a fixed target at a range of over 4,000 meters.

 The development programme had been funded privately by MBDA, and scheduled to be completed by 2017.
 On 29 November 2017, the DGA announced the delivery of a first batch of 20 firing posts and 50 MMP missiles after a successful operational evaluation firing campaign held by the French Army.
 The first units will be used for training ahead of deployment in 2018.
-Initial plans are for the delivery of 400 firing posts and 1,750 missiles to the French Army's infantry and cavalry units as well as special forces of all military branches by 2025, with options for further orders totaling 2,850 missiles.
-In addition to the MILAN and the Javelin systems, the MMP will also replace in French service the Eryx, and HOT missile mounted on the VAB Armored Fighting Vehicle as well as arm the EBRC Jaguar.
+Initial plans in the 2014-2019 French Military Programming Law (LPM) were for 400 firing posts and 1,750 missiles to be delivered to the French Army's infantry and cavalry units as well as special forces of all military branches by 2025.
+In the following 2019-2025 LPM, the target was raised to 1,950 missiles and finally, in the 2024-2030 LPM, to around 3,000 missiles.

+In addition to replacing the MILAN and the Javelin systems, the Akeron MP will also equip the EBRC Jaguar, which will succeed the HOT missile-armed VAB Mephisto in French service.